US stocks trade lower ahead of Fed decision

 CLICK HERE TO READ MORE ON FOX BUSINESS

-The Shanghai Composite Index advanced 0.4 percent and Tokyo's Nikkei slipped 0.2 percent.
-Hong Kong's Hang Seng was off 0.1 percent.
+The Shanghai Composite Index ended higher by 0.3 percent and Tokyo's Nikkei closed down 0.2 percent.
+Hong Kong's Hang Seng ended off 0.1 percent.

+In European trading, London's FTSE was gaining 0.4 percent, Germany's DAX added 0.2 percent and France's CAC was up 0.2 percent.

 The Associated Press contributed to this article.